saizhang1/ETL_ML_NLP-Pipeline-building/README.md

 In original data file, there is data set containing real messages that were sent during disaster events.
 I need to create a machine learning pipeline to categorize these events so that I can send the messages to an appropriate disaster relief agency.

 This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.
-This project will show off your software skills, including your ability to create basic data pipelines and write clean, organized code!
+This project will show my software skills, including my ability to create basic data pipelines and write clean, organized code!

 Below are a few screenshots of the web app.
 ![Capture](https://user-images.githubusercontent.com/36822899/56208621-dbeef980-6051-11e9-8950-85d6c0e80ccc.PNG)